openbible-io/en_ust/README.md

 #### Translation Glossary for the UDB

-The term listed first is the rendering in the ULB, then the term preferred for the UDB will appear in bold type.
+The term listed first is the rendering in the ULB or the original language term, then the term preferred for the UDB will appear in bold type.

   * *brothers*  The ULB will use this term to translate *adelphoi* when it refers to only men and also when it refers to men and women together.
 When the context indicates that both genders are included, the UDB will use "**brothers and sisters**."
   * *gospel* "Gospel" will be used in most cases in the ULB, while the UDB will use "**good news**."